 Waterside Woodcarvers is a small independent club run by and for local members who share an interest in woodcarving.
 It is run by a committee comprised of elected members.
 It is open to anyone aged 16 years and over.

 Its aim is to promote woodcarving through workshops, discussions, outings, social meetings and displays at local exhibitions.
-Workshops normally take place fortnightly on a weekday evening at Applemore College in their woodwork room.
+Workshops normally take place fortnightly on a weekday evening at Noadswood School in their woodwork room.
 Other activities may take place in hired rooms at St

 Andrews Church Hall, Dibden Purlieu or other unspecified locations.